 2017 Special Grants Guidelines & Application for Parish-based refugee sponsorship initiatives

-In 2016 money was set aside for Parish-based refugee sponsorship initiatives under the Special Grant Application process.
+Money has been set aside for Parish-based refugee sponsorship initiatives under the Special Grant Application process.
 The amount for a Refugee Contingency Fund Initiative will be determined on a year to year basis and applications will be processed in the same manner as any other special grant application.